-There is nothing wrong with quiet time and you are not wrong to be a parent who needs / expects it.
+There is nothing wrong with quiet time and you are not wrong for needing it or expecting it.

 In a world that is constantly telling parents to “take care of you” and find some self care time – that’s exactly what quiet time is.
 We need and deserve even the smallest break during the day to reset and recharge.

-You’re a great parent offering a variety of options to your child of varying degrees of stimulation.
-This exists for a very necessary reason.
+Remember this: You are a great parent who offers a variety of safe options to your child of varying degrees of stimulation.
+Quiet time exists for a very necessary reason.

-I will be very honest: this part didn’t come easily to my family and it was a bit of a hot mess until we were forced to stay home and I knew I had to get this going right.
+I will be very honest: this part didn’t come easily to my family and it was a bit of a hot mess until we were forced to stay home in March 2020 and I knew I had to get this going right.

-I had to set up some firm, clear, and consistent boundaries on what quiet time would look like in our house (I have one napping child, two awake children, a husband working from home, and I run this during afternoon naps).
+I had to set up some firm, clear, and consistent boundaries on what quiet time would look like in our house which at that point included one napping child, two quiet time kids, a husband working from home, and me running my website and Instagram during afternoon naps.

-- 2:00 – 2:30 pm QUIET TIME downstairs with our bin of activities and supplies (they are “together” for this part but still on the quieter side)
+- 2:00 – 2:30 pm Specific quiet time activities downstairs with our bin of supplies (they are “together” for this part but still on the quieter side)

-- 2:30 pm – 3:00 pm SCREEN TIME (yup, I use screens as a tool and this is a time in the day when they help us)
+- 2:30 pm – 3:00 pm Screen time (yup, I use screens as a tool and this is a time in the day when screens help me parent)

 Why this system works…and why it didn’t before

-Gone are the days of trying to stretch quiet time.
-Instead, I transitioned us to the three block system where quiet time follows a routine, predictable, and easy-to-live with pattern.
-The key for me was going from 1 large 2-hour block down to 3 smaller blocks of time (but still for 2 hours).
+The three block system where quiet time follows a routine, predictable, and easy-to-live with pattern.
+The key for me was going from one large 2-hour block down to three smaller blocks of time (but still for 2 hours).

 It changed everything for us.